Safe Spaces Should Be Safe

 April 2024

-Grievances against Ellie Perez's toxic leadership and poor management submitted on behalf of community members, then-current and former staff members, and former Board Members to the Center Board, LA County Supervisor, Long Beach Ethics Officer, Long Beach Mayor, and Long Beach Vice Mayor with request for investigation into Ellie's misconduct.
-Completion of interviews for Executive Director revealed all other candidates to be more qualified with stronger skill-sets.
+Grievances against Ellie Perez's toxic leadership and poor management are submitted on behalf of community members, (then) current & former staff members, and former Board Members to the Center Board, LA County Supervisor, Long Beach Ethics Officer, Long Beach Mayor, and Long Beach Vice Mayor with request for investigation into Ellie's misconduct.

 Leadership failures